Eruptive activity at Brimstone Pit erupting during the SROF expedition in 2004.

 Revisiting an erupting volcano!

-One of the most exciting parts of our previous exploration in the Mariana arc in 2004 was discovering an erupting underwater volcano called NW Rota-1.
-At a depth of 550 meters we found a crater we called Brimstone Pit where we saw billowing sulfur-laden clouds bursting out of the vent and throwing out ash and lava fragments.
-This had never been seen before!
+One of the most exciting parts of our 2004 exploration in the Mariana arc was discovering an erupting underwater volcano called NW Rota-1.
+At a depth of 550 m, we found a crater we called Brimstone Pit where billowing sulfur-laden clouds burst out of the vent, throwing out ash and lava fragments.
+This had never before been seen!
 Even more amazing was the fact that when the site was visited 18 months later in 2005, the volcano was still erupting!
-In fact, its activity was even more energetic and a 20-meter high cone had built-up over the vent, suggesting that it had been active for much of the time between the 2004 and 2005 observations.
-Obviously, we are very anxious to return there again to see what the volcano is doing now and how its activity is evolving.
-We also want to sample the lava fragments and the hot fluids coming out of the vent, as well as re-map the site in order to see how much it has changed since 2004.
+In fact, its activity was even more energetic and a 20-m-high cone had built-up over the vent, suggesting that it had been active for much of the time between the 2004 and 2005 observations.
+Obviously, we are anxious to return there again to see what the volcano is doing now and how its activity is evolving.
+We also want to sample the lava fragments and the hot fluids coming out of the vent, as well as to re-map the site in order to see how much it has changed since 2004.

 Exploring a shallow caldera

-An example of a site where we will be diving for the first time is Esmeralda volcano.
-Esmeralda is a shallow submarine volcano that has had several historical eruptions.
-These episodes were reported by airline pilots who saw areas of "boiling", "steaming" and "bubbling" at the ocean surface and large slicks of discolored water above the volcano.
-Our mapping in 2003 and 2004 shows that Esmeralda has a caldera that is open to the west, with the depth of the caldera floor at about 300 meters and the highest point of the caldera rim at only 50 meters.
-We expect to find seafloor hot springs there and evidence of a very explosive past.
+An example of a site where we will be diving for the first time is Esmeralda, a shallow submarine volcano that has had several historical eruptions.
+These episodes were reported by airline pilots who saw areas of "boiling," "steaming," and "bubbling" at the ocean surface and large slicks of discolored water above the volcano.
+Our mapping in 2003 and 2004 shows that Esmeralda has a caldera (large depression) that is open to the west, with the depth of the caldera floor at about 300 m and the highest point of the caldera rim at only 50 m.
+We expect to find sea-floor hot springs there and evidence of a very explosive past.

 Explosive vs. effusive eruptions

-Arc volcanoes on land tend to have explosive eruptions because the magma they erupt is relatively viscous and contains lots of gases.
+Arc volcanoes on land tend to have explosive eruptions, because the magma (a fluid that cools to form igneous rock) they erupt is relatively viscous (thick) and contains lots of gases.
 When the magma rises to the surface and the pressure is reduced these gases often escape explosively, much like what happens when a champagne bottle is uncorked.
 Until our explorations of the Mariana Arc, submarine explosive activity had never been observed, except where volcanoes were very near the ocean surface.
 That is why we are keen to learn more about the eruptive activity at the submarine volcanoes in the Mariana arc.
-Their behavior is very different from the style of submarine eruptions on the deep mid-ocean ridge system where typically only quiet effusive flows of pillow lava are produced.
+Their behavior is very different from the style of submarine eruptions on the deep mid-ocean ridge system, where typically only quiet effusive flows of "pillow" lava are produced.

 Submarine eruptions at mid-ocean ridges produce fresh lava flows like these pillow lavas.

-Submarine eruptions at mid-ocean ridges produce fresh lava flows like these "pillow" lavas, that form as lava slowly oozes out of a fissure on the seafloor.
-These lavas erupted from the southern part of the Juan de Fuca Ridge, lying about 150 miles off the coast of Oregon.
-This photo was taken about 5 years after the eruption.
+Submarine eruptions at mid-ocean ridges produce fresh lava flows like these "pillow" lavas that form as lava slowly oozes out of a fissure (crack) on the sea floor.
+These lavas erupted from the southern part of the Juan de Fuca Ridge, lying about 150 mi off the coast of Oregon.
+This photo was taken about 5 yrs after the eruption.
 Click image for larger view and image credit.

 pillow lavas video